 It's not that I think he's a bad voice actor, no, in fact, I love him as Shirou Emiya, but the fact that you can hear him in a lot of popular anime, you tend to get voice actor overload.
 There's also the fact that he doesn't sound like Noriaki Sugiyama, Shirou Emiya's Japanese Seiyu.
 But nobody has an English voice that is an exact voice match to Noriaki Sugiyama, but I love Bryce's vocal performance.
-Granted, he doesn't do near as much screaming as Sword Art Online (the role that broke his vocal chords) or Attack on Titan (the role he soundproofed his house for so the police wouldn't be called because of hearing screams of "I'll kill you!")
+Granted, he doesn't do near as much screaming as Sword Art Online (the role that broke his vocal cords) or Attack on Titan (the role he soundproofed his house for so the police wouldn't be called because of hearing screams of "I'll kill you!")

 He was great as Shirou Emiya, and this is my favorite of his roles that I've heard.

 Khari Walgreen is just as wonderful as Saber as she was in Fate/Zero, and she was fantastic once again.
 I loved her work in this series and she continues to be one of my favorite voice actors.
-She still gives Saber that wonderful dignified quality that made Arturia Pendragon my favorite character of the Nasuverse and I can't wait until the Heaven's Feel movie gets licensed after it's complete in Japan just so I can see more Saber!
+She still gives Saber that wonderful dignified quality that made Arturia Pendragon my favorite character of the Nasuverse and I can't wait until the Heaven's Feel movies gets licensed after it's complete in Japan just so I can see more Saber!

 Mela Lee is fantastic as Rin Tohsaka, and even though I didn't mention her in my Fate/Zero review, simply because the voice cast is huge, she does an outstanding job, and this is one of my favorite roles for her, even though I haven't seen a lot of animes she's cast in, I really enjoyed her in Fate/Stay Night: Unlimited Blade Works.